Planner

 • Lightweight windbreaker or jacket in case of rain

-This list has worked well for me and I hope you can use the above suggestions for your packing list.
+This list has worked well for me and I hope you can use the above suggestions for your packing plans.